 Orlando is one of the most popular investment property markets in the country.
-Between 75 million annual visitors, a booming population, strong job growth, and year-round demand for both short-term and long-term rentals, the numbers make sense here in a way they do not in most cities.
+Between 75 million annual visitors, a booming population, strong job growth, and year-round demand for both short-term and long-term rentals, the numbers make sense here in a way they don't in most cities.

 But here is what a lot of out-of-state investors learn the hard way: not every property that looks like a good deal on paper actually works.
 Rental rules vary wildly from one neighborhood to the next.
 HOA restrictions can kill your STR plans.
 Insurance costs can eat your cash flow.
 And the wrong location can mean high vacancy, low nightly rates, or both.

-That is why working with a Realtor who understands investment property is not optional.
+That's why working with a Realtor who understands investment property isn't optional.
 It is the difference between a property that performs and one that becomes a financial headache.

 Short-Term vs Long-Term Rental Strategy